Sukhda Pritam: Lawyer

-Other information
+Other works and personal life

 She has a flair of writing from her childhood days.
 She was selected for an international competition of poetry in 2002.
 Her poetry was nominated for world champion amateur poet in 2002 and also she was invited to USA.
 She belongs to a well known family of Haryana who are followers of Arya Samaj.
 Daughter of Justice Pritam Pal, she herself is involved in many charitable works in Haryana.
 They are engaged in various social works including free medical camps, providing quality education to the needy and promoting cultural harmony by various methods.
-Her father recently donated various antique items to the museum of Kurukshetra University for preserving the same or usage of them in any mean devised by the university authorities.
+Her father donated various antique items to the museum of Kurukshetra University for preserving the same or usage of them in any mean devised by the university authorities.
 Her father launched Social Justice Front on Oct 2, 2016 to work for needy.
 She has given presentations and lectures on Juvenile Law for its effective implementation at State Judicial Academy, Chandigarh as well as to police and various agencies at District Headquarters.
 She has also written a book on the Juvenile law enacted in 2015 with the title “Juvenile Justice in Indian Perspective”.
+She is an accredited certified mediator from London and have alse been trained in India as mediator.